GaryAB/Solax-Power-Meter/Manual/Error Messages.md

 >Too many failures contacting cloud/inverter

-The cloud or inverter are not returning valid data.
-The script will try 5 times to get valid data and if it fails this message will appear.
+The cloud or the inverter is not returning valid data.
+The script will try 5 times to get valid data, and if it fails, this message will appear.
-Check that your inverter password and in the case of Meter6.7, your API token, have been entered correctly.
+Check that your inverter password and, in the case of Meter6.7, your API token, have been entered correctly.

 >Unable to contact Solcast

 The script cannot access the Solcast website.
-Try the website in a browser to see if it is live: [https://toolkit.solcast.com.au/] {https://toolkit.solcast.com.au/}
+Try the website in a browser to see if it is live: [https://toolkit.solcast.com.au/](https://toolkit.solcast.com.au/)
 Remember that Meter7.8 cannot access the internet when connected directly to the SolaX inverter's access point.

 >Data invalid from Solcast